ealt/Checkers/README.md

                          jump_piece=(2, 0))     # the piece at (2, 0) just made a jump, in this state
                                                 #   player 1 must use this piece to make the jump to (4, 1)
 ```

+## Interacting with a game state
+Agents can observe and act in a state as follows:
+* `my_state.actions`: is the list of actions available to the active player.
+Each action has 3 elements:
+  * the position of the piece that would move
+  * the new position of the piece after the move
+  * the position of an opponent's piece that is jumped (or None)
+* `my_state.outcome(action)`: returns the state resulting the active player taking the action `action`
+* `my_state.is_terminal`: is a boolean indicating whether the state is a terminal game state
+* `my_state.outcome()`: returns a tuple with the payoffs for player 0 and 1 respectively. the values can be:
+  * `0`: if the game has not ended, or it has ended in a draw
+  * `1`: the player won the game
+  * `-1`: the player lost the game
+* `my_state.visualize()`: prints a human readable depiction of the board to stdout